ZcashFoundation/reddsa/src/frost/redjubjub/README.md

-An implementation of Schnorr signatures on the Pallas curve for both single and threshold numbers of signers (FROST).
+An implementation of Schnorr signatures on the Jubjub curve for both single and threshold numbers of signers (FROST).

 ## Example: key generation with trusted dealer and FROST signing